2shortplanks/PerlErrorSublime.popclipext/README.markdown

 Things like relative paths in the error message are handled.
 With magic.
 And AppleScript.
 And lsof.
 Honestly, you don't want to know.

+Works in both Sublime Text 2 and Sublime Text 3 with autodetection, prefering to use the latter if both are installed.

 Installation
 ------------